 Grants will typically range from $50,000 to $200,000 annually per organization.
 Grant duration will range from two to five years.

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
-If you’re not already connected with a program officer, please reach out to us by email or phone at 303-953-3600.
+Use this tool to connect with a program officer based on your area of interest or geographic area.
+Still have questions?
+Reach out to us by email or by phone at 303-953-3600.

 To be considered for funding, organizations must meet the following criteria:

 1. Organizations should be led by and/or centered on Arab/Middle Eastern, Asian/Pacific Islander, Black/African American, Indigenous/ Native American, Hispanic/Latinx and multiracial communities and work to build the power of Coloradans of color to shape public policy decisions that impact health.

 2. Proposed work should include each of the following features:

 - Foundation alignment: Proposed advocacy aligns with and advances the Foundation’s cornerstones in service to our mission.
 While this funding opportunity is not constrained to specific issue areas, alignment for this funding is deeply tied to the Foundation’s commitment to health equity.
 We recognize that when communities who have historically had less power and privilege are using the tactics outlined below to expand their power, use their voice and make change – they are fighting against the root causes of health inequities as they themselves define them.